-Ι, , understand that graduation from the GBC Diagnostic Medical Sonography program does not guarantee certification as a Diagnostic Medical Sonographer.
-Certification is granted by the American Registry for Diag nostic Medical Sonography (ARDMS) and they have the final determination of eligibility or ineligibility to take the ARDMS examinations for sonographers.
-I also understand that prior felony or misde emeanor conviction(s) may affect my eligibility status and that it is my responsibility to request and submit a pre- application screening by the ARDMS regarding prior felony or misdemeanor conviction(s).
+Ι, , understand that graduation from the GBC Diagnostic Medical Sonography program does not guarantee of certification as a Diagnostic Medical Sonographer.
+Certification is granted by the American Registry for Diagram nostic Medical Sonography (ARDMS) and they have the final determination of eligibility or ineligibility to t take the ARDMS examinations for sonographers. , emeanor conviction(s) may affect my eligibility status and that it is my application screening by the ARDMS regarding prior felony or misdemeanor conviction(s).